After-Shock/Cloudbox-wiki/First-Time-Install:-NZBHydra.md

 <pre>
 Personally, I add all my indexers in to NZBHydra but I don't connect it with Sonarr or Radarr.
-Instead, I add all myindexers into Sonarr/Radarr, as well, and use NZBHydra as aseparate tool to see what's available online and, if need be, to send it directlyto NZBGet.
+Instead, I add all myindexers into Sonarr/Radarr, as well, and use NZBHydra as aseparate tool to see what's available online and, if need be, to send it directly to NZBGet.
 </pre>